zhaoyul/aposd-vs-clean-code/README.md

 Coming back to your `clearTotals` example:

-* I don't recall seeing the guidance "the implementation must be more deeply detailed than the interface" in *Clean Code*; is this something new?
-	* **UB:** No, you'll find that page 36: _The Stepdown Rule_.
 * The `clearTotals` method seems to contradict the One Thing Rule: the variables `amountOwed` and `totalPoints` don't seem particularly related, so initializing them both is doing two things, no?
 You say that both